p2panda/handbook/website/docs/tutorials/mushroom-app.md

 For every p2panda application we want to build, we have to define the schemas first we want to use.
 It could be that there are many even, depending on how complex your program will become.

-Usually we only have to define the schemas only once, as soon as they are deployed on a real node they can be spread across the network: Other nodes will download it automatically when they think it's a good idea to support your schema.
+Usually we have to define the schemas only once, as soon as they are deployed on a real node they can be spread across the network: Other nodes will download it automatically when they think it's a good idea to support your schema.

 :::note Nodes supporting schemas